 Renewable power generation.

 Standby power generation.

-OilAlert oil quality sensors keep construction equipment working by providing real-time oil condition monitoring
+OilAlert oil condition sensors keep construction equipment working by providing real-time oil condition monitoring.

 Everybody’s looking for an edge, the benefit that makes their trucks, lorries or ships stand out from the competition.
 OilAlert delivers that benefit.

 By incorporating OilAlert into your equipment you can deliver benefits far beyond the capabilities of your competitors, benefits that attract new customers and retain old ones: